vstm/cas-fee-project1/README.md

     npm start

-It will then open a server at http://localhost:3000
+It will then open a server which can be accesed with http://localhost:3000

 ## Online demo

 You can test it online here: https://project1.cas-fee.svetsch.ch/ - it does not have authentication yet and all messages are visible for anyone.
 Please don't write nasty messages :)

 ## Project structure